The 1970s brought me to yoga and yoga to me.

 — Anne Avery

 “I am 71 years old.
 When friends and colleagues got on the yoga bandwagon, like Madeleine (the children’s book character), I said pooh pooh.
 But now I am a convert.
 Thanks to Norma, who was gentle in her persuasion, I decided I should try.
 I realized when sitting on the floor with my grandchildren, I could hardly get up.
 Then I thought, I live alone and what would happen if I fell and could not get up.
 And so what I really think about yoga; it has increased my focus and my understanding that many parts make a whole.
-I am stronger, breathe deeper, have better balance, and I'm learning to tune into myself.”
+I am stronger, breathe deeper, have better balance, and I have learned to tune into myself.
+A big thank you to Norma.”

 — Deborah Cotton